 In connection with the completion of this offering, NCM LLC will enter into a new \$805.0 million senior secured credit facility with a group of lenders that will include affiliates of several of the underwriters.
 This facility will consist of a six-year, \$80.0 million revolving credit facility and an eight-year, \$725.0 million term loan facility.
 The revolving credit facility will be available, subject to certain conditions, for general corporate purposes of NCM LLC and its subsidiaries in the ordinary course of business and for other transactions permitted under the credit agreement.
-The term loan will be due on the eighth anniversary of funding.
-The net proceeds of the term loan, together with \$59.8 million of proceeds from this offering, will be used to redeem all the preferred membership units of NCM LLC for an aggregate price of \$770.3 million.
-The revolving facility will be drawn upon to repay amounts outstanding under NCM LLC's existing \$20 million revolving credit facility (which were \$10.0 million as of September 28, 2006).
+The term loan will be due on the eighth anniversary of funding and will be used to redeem all the preferred membership units of NCM LLC for an aggregate price of \$698.5 million, and to pay \$12.0 million to our paya mounts outstanding under NCM LLC's existing \$20 million revolving credit facility (which were \$10.0 million as of September 28, 2006).
 Affiliates of Credit Suisse Securities (USA) LLC, Lehman Brothers Inc., Banc of America Securities LLC and Citigroup Global Markets Inc. are lenders under the existing revolving credit facility.